Penn-Computer-Science/s1-final-project-ai-efoster930-sketch/README.md

 *(Write here)*

 **Unexpected results:**
+When I run the program with two teams sometimes the upset factor is way less than is to be expected from that team matchup.

 **What you would improve with more time:**
 Probably try to make it more consistent with its results, maybe try to find bette data (advanced data, etc) to use,